 or required by law.

 Sharing Your Personal Information

 We may share your Personal Information:

-- with Equitable Bank subsidiaries and associated companies in which we have significant shareholdings;
+- with Equitable businesses, affiliates, and associated companies in which we have significant shareholdings;

 - with our employees, agents, service providers and any other entities that perform services on our behalf (collectively, 'service providers').
 You acknowledge that some of our service providers may be located outside of Canada and as such your Personal

 Information may be accessible to governmental, national security and regulatory authorities in accordance with the laws of these jurisdictions;

 - with other organizations or agents with whom you have arrangements and to whom you have provided consent directly;